Mercyhurst Lakers women's ice hockey: College Hockey America through 2005–06

 In the first four years of the conference, Mercyhurst dominated the competition.
 Within the conference, they were 38–1–3, winning every regular season, and every tournament.
 Their overall record was 102–29–13 for the same period.
-In the first two years of the conference, the CHA a smaller conference against much more storied conferences, like the ECAC and the WCHA.
-As a result, Mercyhurst did not receive a bid to appear in the NCAA Tournament.
-In 2005, the Lakers received their first bid, traveling to powerful Harvard University on March 19.
+However, in the first two years of the conference, the CHA as a smaller conference struggled in qualifying for the NCAA women's ice hockey tournament against much more storied conferences, like the ECAC and the WCHA.
+The 2005 NCAA tournament expanded the number of qualifying teams from four to eight teams and the Lakers qualified for the first time.
+The Lakers faced Harvard University in the NCAA quarterfinals on March 19.
 The ensuing game was one of the most bitterly fought in tournament history, with Harvard prevailing 5–4 in the third overtime period.
-During that game, Mercyhurst goaltender Desirae "Desi" Clark set a single game save record of 78 stops.
-That record still stands at the Division I level as of April 2020, the end of the 2019–20 season.
-In the following year, the Lakers had similar bad luck, this time losing to Wisconsin in 2 overtimes.
+During that game, Clark set an NCAA single game save record of 78 stops.
+The record stood until Kaitlyn Daly broke it with 89 saves in 2018.